Cry Wolf: a HERO Television Special

 - just one of the effects of what would later be known as the Insania Virus.
 After fighting through the chaos and making her way to Artemisia’s mansion, Mara found her beloved ravaged and broken, hearing her lover’s last few words before expiring in her arms.

 Maddened by sorrow and rage after failing to save Artemesia, the already infected Mara confronted the Starspawn called the Pied Piper.
 Despite all of her training and equipment superior to the day and age (including a suit of powered armor), the Starspawn easily bests and mortally wounds Marzanna.
-Before the killing blow could be struck, the Pied Piper is fought then dispatched by Shroud although the latter was left a debilitated wreck.
-On the verge of a final death, the ancient alien hunter injected Marzanna with a large dose of the Amaranthus serum just as the void claimed the younger girl.
+The killing blow would have ended Mara’s tale then and there had it not been for the intervention of her mentor Shroud.
+The ancient hunter bested the Starspawn but left her a debilitated wreck.
+On the verge of expiring, Shroud left behind her final legacy by injecting Marzanna with a large dose of the Amaranthus serum just before the cold void of Death the younger girl.

 The concoction, a mix of Shroud’s antibodies, the purified blood of a slain Starspawn and pure extracts from Amaranthus flower petals, turned Mara into a Revenant, a creature that lingers between the world of the living and the realm of the dead.
 The treatment never truly curtailed her infection as it merely brought Marzanna back to a state of semi-life and yet bequeathed her with Shroud’s augmented prowess and near invincibility.
-After that, Mara never saw her mentor again.
+After that, Mara woke up in the desolated town alone.
+She never saw her mentor again.

 With Shroud’s disappearance and the parting of her much adored Artemisia, Marzanna followed her lover’s example and took the name of a flower as her nom de guerre